Ankiitsuthar/Eventify/README.md

 - Mobile app development.

 ## Acknowledgments 🙌
-Special thanks to the development team, beta testers, and early adopters who helped shape this platform.
+Special thanks to the friends who helped shape this platform.

 ---